AllenNeuralDynamics/aind-data-schema/docs/base/core/acquisition.md

 ## Uniqueness

-You can uniquely identify acquisition sessions (and therefore a specific data asset) by their acquisition datetime (`Acquisition.acquisition_end_time`).
+You can uniquely identify acquisition sessions (and therefore a specific data asset) by their acquisition datetime (`Acquisition.acquisition_start_time`).
 In addition, the `Acquisition.acquisition_type` is an open `str` field where you can put conceptual information that groups similar acquisitions together.
 This should not be completely redundant with project names, modalities, stimulus names, or any other fields in the metadata.

-For example, in the `"Brain Computer Interface"` project name, good acquisition types would be strings like: `"BCI: Single neuron stim"` and `"BCI: Group neuron stim"`.
+For example, in the `"Brain Computer Interface"` project name, good acquisition types would be strings like: `"Single neuron stim"` and `"Group neuron stim"`.
 These phrases clearly identify what part of a project these acquisitions belong to, without being overly redundant with controlled fields in the metadata.

 ## Stimulus parameters